Paraschiv-Stefan/Embedded-RC-Control-System/README.md

 # Hobby-Grade-RC-Electronics(Hardware+Software)
-All the work I've done so far.
+All the work I've done so far.</br>

+The ESC uses a PIC18F4431 microcontroller
+The Controller uses a PIC16F15276 microcontroller
+The Receiver uses a ESP32-WROOM-32

  - PCB design of the ESC (Electronic Speed Controller) which will work as:
     - sensorless BLDC motor control
     - Brushed motor control